 Automate Your Busywork Review

-Automate Your Busywork is one of the more technical productivity books I’ve come across, and I find it refreshing.
+Automate Your Busywork is a refreshingly technical productivity book.
 Tank keeps it light on the theory side and heavy on templates, examples, and implementation.
-The background on workflow visualization gives the book an added flair of academic depth, minus the boredom of textbooks.
-All in all, this book requires some commitment, but it pays back manifold with a skill you’ll keep for life and that you can apply to almost anything.
+There’s a flair of academic depth, but without the boredom of textbooks.
+This book requires some commitment, but it pays back manifold with a skill you’ll keep for life and apply to almost anything.

 Who would I recommend our Automate Your Busywork summary to?